tom-draper/array-3d-viz/README.md

 - [ ] CSV (.csv)
 - [ ] Binaries

-To load .npy or .npz files, Python must be installed with the numpy library.
+To load .npy or .npz files, Python must be installed with the NumPy library.

 ### Mode 2: Visualise pasted array data (JSON format) from clipboard